bradsmith87/group-project-1/README.md

 - We will create CSV files for Gourmet Traveller and Good Food Guide Results
 - Create a write-up summarising the findings
 - Prepare a 10 minute presentation that covers results

+To View:
+Begin with Zomato API Challenge and then follow by opening Map.